Cleaning Guides

 Once you are done washing everything, transfer the items to your dryer and set the appliance on the lowest heat setting for about 10 minutes.
 Finally, just hang back the curtains.

-The combination of baking soda and vinegar is a classic one in the DIY cleaning methods.
+The combination of baking soda and vinegar is a classic one in DIY cleaning methods.
 With that being said, you can use the famous duo to wash your shower curtain.
 But first, there is a bit of preparation you must do.

 Again we recommend that you gather a few dirty towels and place them in the washer along with curtains.

-After that, get your favourite laundry detergent, some baking soda, and combine an equal amount of the two products.
+After that, get your favourite laundry detergent, and some baking soda, and combine an equal amount of the two products.
 Half of a cup of both will be enough.

 Then, set the washing machine on a regular cleaning cycle with the DIY solution and curtains inside.
 When it’s time for the first rinse, pour 1 cup of white vinegar.
 Remove the plastic curtains from the appliance before the washer reaches the second spin cycle and hang-dry them.

-If you don’t want to detach and attach your curtains every time, you can always clean them on the spot with a microfiber cloth and every households hero – baking soda.
+If you don’t want to detach and attach your curtains every time, you can always clean them on the spot with a microfiber cloth and every household’s hero – baking soda.
 All you need to do is moisten the cloth beforehand, pour some baking soda on top, and start rubbing the curtains.
 After you are done removing the nasty bits of mould and mildew, get your shower head and rinse the whole thing.
 Repeat the process if you’ve missed any spots.

 Take a break and enjoy the benefits of having a regular cleaner to help at home!